f5devcentral/f5-agility-labs-irules/docs/class2/module2/lab2.rst

-Because the way iRules LX transitions new generations of an LX Plugin, when we make changes to the code we will not see these changes in our original browser window because it is using the same TCP connection and being serviced by the previous version of the LX plugin.
+Because the way iRules LX transitions new generations of an LX Plugin, when we make changes to the code we will not see these changes in our original browser window because it is using the same TCP connection and is being serviced by the previous version of the LX plugin.
 To force the BIG-IP to give us the new generation of the LX plugin, we will be running the following TMSH command after every workspace change: